factorial-io/components-breadcrumb/README.md

 ## Configuration

-The array the component needs looks like this:
+The component array needs to look like this:
 ```
 $your_array = array(
   'breadcrumb' => array(